 If we talk about features, customization, and interface, there’s no other VPN extension that even comes close to ExpressVPN.

-Even if we just talk about connecting to a server, ExpressVPN’s browser extension not only lets you pick a country, but also the specific server of your choice.
+Even if we just talk about connecting to a server, ExpressVPN’s browser extension not only lets you pick a country, but also the specific server of your choice from its 3000+ servers.
 These features also make it one of the best VPN for movie streaming without any restrictions.

 Pretty cool right?